lepidus/deiaSurvey/README.md

 Authors can view and delete their demographic data at any time.
 Subsequently, if they create an account in the system with the e-mail address or ORCID used, their data will be migrated to this new user.

+## Credits
+This plugin was sponsored by the Lepidus Tecnologia, Scientific Electronic Library Online (SciELO), Revista Encontros Bibli (UFSC) and others (we'll update soon).

+Developed by Lepidus Tecnologia.

 ## License

 __This plugin is licensed under the GNU General Public License v3.0__